Segment summary • Chinese utes

 • Shoppers open to newer brands if the equipment list and price are compelling enough.

-• People comparing diesel ownership logic and hybrid disruption in the same shortlist.
+• People comparing diesel ownership logic and hybrid disruption in the same shortlist, including Chery KP31-style diesel PHEV ideas.

 • Owners who want a ute that feels more competitive on paper than older assumptions about Chinese brands suggest.